cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 In the following, we discuss some aspects of the symbolic execution process as implemented by [Morion](https://github.com/pdamian/morion).
 ### Loading the Trace File
-As explained in section [Collecting the Trace](./4_tracing.md#collecting-the-trace), beside the executed assembly instructions, the initial **concrete values** of all registers and/or memory locations accessed within the trace are recorded (in our specific example in the file `circled.yaml`).
+As explained in section [Tracing: Collecting the Trace](./4_tracing.md#collecting-the-trace), beside the executed assembly instructions, the initial **concrete values** of all registers and/or memory locations accessed within the trace are recorded (in our specific example in the file `circled.yaml`).
 Before starting the actual symbolic execution, these are used by [Morion](https://github.com/pdamian/morion) to initialize the corresponding concrete register and/or